 Pulmonary diseases have high genetic heterogeneity with significant phenotypic overlap.
 Given the great number of genes and mutations underlying hereditary pulmonary diseases, NGS and multi-gene panels are often cost-effective primary options for genetic diagnostics for these diseases.

 What genetic diagnostics can offer patients with pulmonological diseases

-Genetic diagnostics is often the most efficient way to subtype hereditary pulmonary diseases, providing the necessary information to make confident individualized treatment and management decisions.
+Genetic diagnostics are often the most efficient way to subtype hereditary pulmonary diseases, and they provide the necessary information to make confident individualized treatment and management decisions.
 Specifically, variation in the CFTR gene that causes cystic fibrosis, is targeted in this category.
-Screening may enable targeted, genotypespecific therapies to improve CFTR function possible, as recommended by a recent publication (PMID: 26403534).
+Screening may enable targeted, genotype specific therapies to improve CFTR function possible, as recommended by a recent publication (PMID: 26403534).
 In addition to cystic fibrosis, determining the exact underlying genetic defect in any hereditary pulmonary disease heavily affects genetic counseling and risk assessment.

-Identifying at-risk family members makes it possible to begin preventive treatments and/or make lifestyle recommendations, and justify routine follow-ups by health care professionals.
+Identifying at-risk family members makes it possible to begin preventive treatments and/or make lifestyle recommendations.
+It also justifies routine follow-ups by health care professionals.
 Genetic diagnostics can help in family planning.

 A selection of our pulmonology panels

 The Blueprint Genetics Comprehensive Pulmonology Panel is a 61 gene test for genetic diagnostics of patients with clinical suspicion of inherited pulmonary disease.Read more